K3YOMI/Wall-of-Flippers/README.md

 	bash wof.sh
 	# You should get a prompt upon startup, about setting up a managed environment, feel free to let it do for you.
 Then once an environemnet is complete run `wof.sh` again
-	and press 4 for the auto install process.
+	and use the auto install option to install the dependencies.

 ### Step 5 (Five): Running Wall of Flippers
 > Once you have finished with all the dependencies and requirements, you can now run Wall of Flippers.
 To do this, you can run the following command below.